getgrav/grav-learn/pages/17/02.content/07.media/doc.md

 Similar to regular `cropResize`, `cropZoom` also takes a `width` and a `height` but will **resize and crop** the image to ensure the resulting image is the exact size you requested.
 The aspect ratio is maintained but parts of the image may be cropped, however the resulting image is centered.

+> [!CAUTION]
-!!
-The primary difference between **cropResize** and **cropZoom** is that in cropResize, the image is resized maintaining aspect ratio so that the entire image is shown, and any extra space is considered background.
+> The primary difference between **cropResize** and **cropZoom** is that in cropResize, the image is resized maintaining aspect ratio so that the entire image is shown, and any extra space is considered background.

 With **cropZoom**, the image is resized so that there is no background visible, and the extra image area of the image outside of the new image size is cropped.